 7. Are you looking into DRaaS?

 When selecting a DRaaS provider, be sure you get key information.
 What assurances do you have that you’ll get your provider’s attention during an event?
 Learn how they test and validate your data and workflows.
-Ask how extensively and frequently they test and the level of review and reporting they provide afterwards.
+Ask how extensively and frequently they test and the level of review and reporting they provide afterward.
 Finally, be sure you get a one-hour DraaS SLA.

 8. What about the day-to-day recovery of lost files?